Under-coverage in high-statistics counting experiments with finite MC samples: A paradigmatic toy model

-where strength modifiers $\mu_j$ have been introduced for the two processes as a proxy for the total number of expected events, and $k_j$ are constants that rescale the normalization of the MC samples to some reference value.
-Rescaled MC predictions $T_{ji}=t_{ji}/k_j$, commonly known as {\it templates}, provide the elements of the Jacobian matrix of ${\bf f}$ with respect to its parameters.
-We choose $k_j$ equal to the ratio between the expectation value of $t_{ji}$ and the true value $\nu_{ji}$, so that by construction $f_i$ is an unbiased estimator of $\langle y_i\rangle$ for $\mu_1\equiv \mu_{1,{\rm t}}=1$ and $\mu_2\equiv \mu_{{2,\rm t}}=1$.
-Consistently with this assumption, values for $y_{ji}$ and $t_{ji}$ can be generated by drawing random integer numbers from the Poisson density with mean values $\nu_{ji}$ and $k_j\nu_{ji}$, respectively, that is:
+where {\it strength modifiers} $\mu_1$ and $\mu_2$ have been conveniently introduced for the two processes in place of their respective total number of events, and $k_j$ are constants that rescale the normalization of the MC samples to some reference value, which we are free to choose.
+In the following, we conveniently set $k_j$ equal to the ratio between the expectation value of $t_{ji}$ and its true value $\nu_{ji}$, so that by construction $f_i$ is an unbiased estimator of $\langle y_i\rangle$ for $\mu_1\equiv \mu_{1,{\rm t}}=1$ and $\mu_2\equiv \mu_{{2,\rm t}}=1$.
+With this choice, the constants $k_j$ represent the statistical power of the simulated samples relative to the data.
+For example, $k_1=k_2=1$ means that the total number of simulated events equals on average the number of data events, while values greater (smaller) than one indicate that more (less) events have been generated by the MC simulation than expected in data.
+Consistently with this assumption, numerical values for $y_{ji}$ and $t_{ji}$ in pseudo-experiments can be generated by drawing random integer numbers from the Poisson density with mean values $\nu_{ji}$ and $k_j\nu_{ji}$, respectively, that is: